redhat-developer/devspaces/dependencies/che-plugin-registry/README.md

 ### Offline and airgapped registry images

 It's possible to build an image for the plugin registry that includes all referenced extension artifacts (i.e. all `.theia` and `.vsix` archives).
-This is done using the same `Dockerfile`, but performs additional steps to download artifacts and rewrite the devfiles to use files cached in `v3/resources/`.
+This is done using the same `Dockerfile`, but performs additional steps to download artifacts and rewrite the plugin meta.yamls to use files cached in `v3/resources/`.

 ```shell
 docker build --no-cache -t quay.io/eclipse/che-plugin-registry:offline --target offline-registry .